varya/steroids/_posts/cloud_services/2013-08-01-plugin-config.markdown

 {% endhighlight %}

 ## Known issues

-You need include the relevant `.js` and other asset files for the plugin manually in your project – the `<asset>` tag in `plugin.xml` is not supported.

 On iOS, our plugins currently require [ARC support](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), so make sure the code compiles using ARC.